iterative/dvc.org/content/docs/understanding-dvc/existing-tools.md

 This new type of software was created to solve data science collaboration issues.
-Experiment management software aims to cover the gap between data scientist needs and the existing toolsets from software engineering.
+Experiment management software aims to cover the gap between data scientist needs and the existing toolset from software engineering.

 Experiment management software is usually **graphical user interface** (GUI) based, in contrast to existing command line engineering tools.
 The GUI is a